Historic Music Venues In Los Angeles

 www.lagreektheatre.com

 Nestled within the hills of Griffith Park, the Greek Theatre is, like the Hollywood Bowl, a Los Angeles institution.
 Built in 1930, this spectacular open-air venue has been host to some of the biggest names in the music industry.
-For instance, Judy Garland, Frank Sinatra, Ella Fitzgerald, Stevie Wonder, Neil Diamond and Elton John have made appearances.
-In more recent years, the Greek has been host to top acts like Alicia Keys, Olivia Rodrigo, Greta Van Fleet and Demi Lovato.
-Today, the 5,900-seat venue continues to draw big names, with upcoming appearances from Robin Thicke, Ringo Starr, Tori Amos and more.
-If you go a show, make sure to pay for parking in advance and get there early.
+For instance, Judy Garland, Frank Sinatra, Ella Fitzgerald, Stevie Wonder, Neil Diamond, and Elton John have appeared.
+In recent years, the Greek have hosted top acts like Alicia Keys, Olivia Rodrigo, Greta Van Fleet and Demi Lovato.
+Today, the 5,900-seat venue draws big names, with upcoming appearances from Robin Thicke, Ringo Starr, Tori Amos, and more.
+If you go to a live show, pay for parking in advance and get there early.

 Related: Famous Music Locations in London